peterjc/flake8-rst-docstrings/README.rst

 - Have the "INFO" level ``RST1##`` codes available but ignored by default?
 - Can we call ``docutils`` rather than bundle a copy of their parser code?
-- Create a test suite and use this for continuous integration.
+- Create a full test suite and use this for continuous integration.
 - Test with raw mode docstrings and slash-escaped characters.